May-Stringer House

 352-799-0129

-In 1842, The Armed Occupation Act ratified by the U.S. Congress, stated: “any settler who came to Florida, lived on the land for five years, cultivated five acres, and built a dwelling would be granted 160 acres”.
-Richard Wiggins homesteaded the land were the May Stringer house is located.
+In 1842, the Armed Occupation Act was ratified by the U.S. Congress and stated: “any settler who came to Florida, built a dwelling, cleared and cultivated five acres of land and lived there for five years, would be granted 160 acres”.
+Richard C. Wiggins homesteaded the land where the May-Stringer House is located.